rakunlabs/chore/docs/info/intro.md

 Endpoint is starting point of the control flow.
 This is required name for sending request to chore to start flow.

+If public is enabled, it can callable without authentication.

 #### INPUT

 Input is bytes of payload, usually values of request to chore.